Arirang: Resistance anthem

 During the Japanese occupation of Korea, it became a criminal offense for anyone to sing patriotic songs, including Korea's national anthem, so "Arirang" became an unofficial resistance anthem against Imperial Japanese rule.
 Korean protesters sang "Arirang" during the March First Movement, a Korean demonstration against the Japanese Empire, in 1919.
 Many variations of "Arirang" that were written during the occupation contain themes of injustice, the plight of labourers, and guerrilla warfare.
 It was also sung by mountain guerrillas who were fighting against the occupiers.
+Thus, multiple versions of the song were banned in the 1930s for "disturbance of public order".

 The most well-known lyrics to "Arirang" first appeared in the 1926 silent film Arirang, directed by Na Woon-gyu.
 Arirang is now considered a lost film, but various accounts state it was about a Korean student who became mentally ill after being imprisoned and tortured by the Japanese.
 The film was a hit upon its release and is considered the first Korean nationalist film.

-Popularity in Japan
+Introduction to Japan

-During the Japanese occupation of Korea, Japan experienced a craze for Korean culture and for "Arirang" in particular.
-Over 50 Japanese versions of the song were released between 1931 and 1943, in genres including pop, jazz, and mambo.
-Some Japanese soldiers were familiar with "Arirang" from their service in Japanese Korea, or from their interactions with forcibly conscripted Korean comfort women, labourers, and soldiers.
+"Arirang" was introduced to Japan in the 1910s, when Koreans began immigrating there due to harsh working conditions in Joseon.
+The song gained popularity, and between 1931 and 1943, more than 50 Japanese versions were released across various genres, including pop, jazz, and mambo.

+The version of "Arirang" sung in Okinawa retains more characteristics of folk music than mainland Japanese versions.
+After hearing the song being sung by Korean comfort women when he was young, Yonaha Hirotoshi built the Arirang monument in Miyakojima in 2008.